Early Life

 Philanthropy

-Hariri is known for his philanthropic efforts, supporting various educational and cultural initiatives.
+Hariri supports various educational and cultural initiatives.